emrahcom/emrah-bullseye-templates/docs/jitsi-cluster.md

 ![Jitsi Cluster](images/jitsi-cluster.png)

-# Easy way to create a Jitsi cluster based on Debian 11 Bullseye
+# How to create a Jitsi cluster based on Debian 11 Bullseye

 - [1.
 About](#1-about)
 - [2.
 JMS (Jitsi Meet Server)](#2-jms-jitsi-meet-server)